SAP/spartacus-docs/_pages/fsa/features/fsa-policy-renewal.md

 In the Financial Services Accelerator's default implementation, the policy renewal process is triggered 31 days before the expiry of the current policy.
 This period is configurable from the back-end side through FSPolicyRenewalCronJob.

 The renewal process has been implemented for Auto, Life and Event Insurance, but can be applied to other categories and products.
-For more information, see Policy Renewal feature documentation on the [SAP Help Portal](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/latest/en-US/3a9cfcf9213e42fd84092ea69519fa3b.html).
+For more information, see Policy Renewal feature documentation on the [SAP Help Portal](https://help.sap.com/viewer/6ac05cfc1e2a41dca9cfa29de18cd01a/latest/en-US/3a9cfcf9213e42fd84092ea69519fa3b.html).

 ## Back-End Requirements

-For more details on the back-end implementation, see Policy Renewal documentation on the SAP Help Portal.
+For more details on the back-end implementation, see Policy Renewal documentation on the [SAP Help Portal](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/latest/en-US/06822db0248747e08464ab82501c9879.html).

 ## Components

 The renewal process relies heavily on the FSA Spartacus' Quote Comparison feature.
-For more detailed information, see the [Quote Comparison] page.
+For more detailed information, see [Quote Comparison]({{ site.baseurl }}{% link _pages/fsa/features/fsa-quote-comparison.md %}).

 ## User Journey